 Meclizine, motion sickness pills can be purchased at the Medical Center, Guest Services or through Room Service.
 The cost is $3.29 USD for four pills.
 We do not carry motion sickness patches or wristbands.
 A motion sickness injection is available for a fee at the Medical Center but will only be administered to those who are actively vomiting and not as a preventative measure.

-For your reference, only the following ships have mini fridges: Carnival Breeze, Carnival Conquest, Carnival Dream, Carnival Freedom, Carnival Glory, Carnival Horizon, Carnival Legend, Carnival Liberty, Carnival Magic, Carnival Miracle, Carnival Pride, Carnival Spirit, Carnival Splendor, Carnival Valor and Carnival Vista.
+For your reference, only the following ships have non-stocked mini bar units:: Carnival Breeze, Carnival Conquest, Carnival Dream, Carnival Freedom, Carnival Glory, Carnival Horizon, Carnival Legend, Carnival Liberty, Carnival Magic, Carnival Miracle, Carnival Pride, Carnival Spirit, Carnival Splendor, Carnival Valor, Carnival Victory and Carnival Vista.